|

 markets, art walks, wellness programming, and group meetups.

-The plaza is surrounded by planting with opportunities
+The plaza is surrounded by planting

-pollinator habitat and treat storm water.
+sculptural art, provide pollinator habitat and treat storm water.

-The existing historic Robins Theater will have
+The existing historic Robins Theater

-legacy architectural elements salvaged and interpretive signage
+will have legacy architectural elements salvaged and interpretive

-incorporated to preserve an important piece of Niles past.
+signage incorporated to preserve an important piece of Niles past.

-Finally, the site will be surrounded by an updated,
+Finally, the site will be surrounded

-to support event programming.
+truck opportunities to support event programming. |

 Click image to enlarge.